-Chris Plante is the FPIW’s Chief Operating Officer and Policy Director.
-He has over 20-years of experience in youth and family development including stints in ministry, on the mission field, and with non-profit organizations.
+Chris Plante is the FPIW’s Director of Operations and Policy.
+He has over 25-years of experience in youth and family development including stints in ministry, on the mission field, and with non-profit organizations.
 He has spent the better part of the last decade in the public square standing for the sanctity of marriage and God’s sexual norms.

 He graduated from The King’s College (NY) with a degree in History and his Secondary Education certificate.
 He also studied Theology at Covenant Theological Seminary in St. Louis, MO.
-Chris and his wife Cynthia have been married for 20 years and have three children — Sarah Grace, a sophomore in college, Stephen, a sophomore in high school, and Joshua, in eighth grade.
+Chris and his wife Cynthia have been married for 23 years and have three children — Sarah Grace, a college Senior, Stephen, a high school Senior, and Joshua, who is a high school sophomore.